S E A R C H

 • If an animal must be killed, do not damage the head.
 Rabies testing is done on the brain.

 • When dealing with a dead animal, wear gloves or use a shovel to move the animal.
-Put the animals body in a heavy duty plastic bag and place in a protected area away from people and other animals.
+Put the animal's body in a heavy duty plastic bag and place in a protected area away from people and other animals.
 If necessary, a dead animal may be kept overnight on ice or in a refrigerator until it can be picked up for testing.
 Do not freeze.
 Clean the area and any tools used to remove the animal with one part bleach to 10 parts water.

 • Do not delay seeking medical advice.
 Go to your family doctor or the nearest emergency room.
-Also, call your local health department right away.
-Some people are afraid to seek treatment because they have heard it involves a series of painful shots to the abdomen.
-This is no longer true.

-Copyright © 2004 by the Dickinson-Iron District Health Department
+Copyright © 2019 by the Dickinson-Iron District Health Department

 818 Pyle Drive, Kingsford, MI 49802 - Phone: 1-906-774-1868